Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Geller syndrome (synonyms: other disintegrative disorders of childhood, pediatric dementia, disintegrative psychosis) is a rapidly progressive dementia in young children (after a period of normal development) with the loss of previously acquired skills, a violation of social, communicative and behavioral functioning.
+Heller syndrome (synonyms: other disintegrative disorder of childhood, childhood dementia, disintegrative psychosis) is a rapidly progressing dementia in young children (after a period of normal development) with loss of previously acquired skills, and impairment of social, communicative and behavioral functioning.

 ICD-10 code